Richard III of England: Early life

-Richard was born on 2 October 1452, at Fotheringhay Castle in Northamptonshire, the eleventh of the twelve children of Richard, 3rd Duke of York, and Cecily Neville, and the youngest to survive infancy.
-His childhood coincided with the beginning of what has traditionally been labelled the 'Wars of the Roses', a period of political instability and periodic open civil war in England during the second half of the fifteenth century, between the Yorkists, who supported Richard's father (a potential claimant to the throne of King Henry VI from birth) and opposed the regime of Henry VI and his wife, Margaret of Anjou, and the Lancastrians, who were loyal to the crown.
+Richard was born on 2 October 1452 at Fotheringhay Castle in Northamptonshire, the eleventh of the twelve children of Richard, 3rd Duke of York, and Cecily Neville, and the youngest to survive infancy.
+His early years unfolded against the opening phase of what has traditionally been termed the Wars of the Roses, a prolonged period of political instability and intermittent civil conflict in England during the latter half of the fifteenth century.
+On one side were the Yorkists, who supported Richard's father – a potential claimant to the throne of King Henry VI from birth and a leading opponent of Henry's regime – and on the other, the Lancastrians, who remained loyal to the crown.

 In 1459, his father and the Yorkists were forced to flee England, whereupon Richard and his older brother George were placed in the custody of their aunt Anne Neville, Duchess of Buckingham, and possibly of Cardinal Thomas Bourchier, Archbishop of Canterbury.

 When their father and elder brother Edmund, Earl of Rutland, were killed at the Battle of Wakefield on 30 December 1460, Richard and George were sent by their mother to the Low Countries.
 They returned to England following the defeat of the Lancastrians at the Battle of Towton.
 They participated in the coronation of their eldest brother as King Edward IV on 28 June 1461, when Richard was named Duke of Gloucester and made both a Knight of the Garter and a Knight of the Bath.
 Edward appointed him the sole Commissioner of Array for the Western Counties in 1464 when he was 11.
 By the age of 17, he had an independent command.